List of UNESCO Intangible Cultural Heritage India 2022

 Intangible cultural heritage means the practices, representations, expressions, knowledge, skills – as well as the instruments, objects, artifacts and cultural spaces associated with them that communities, groups and, in some cases, individuals recognize as a part of their cultural heritage.

-As of December 2021, 14 cultural heritage of India has been placed in UNESCO’s Representative List of intangible cultural heritage of humanity.
+As of September 2022, 14 cultural heritage of India have been placed in UNESCO’s Representative List of the intangible cultural heritage of humanity.
 The details of which are as follows:

 1. Tradition of Vedic Chanting-2008